 Yes, all First Nation Police Constables have the same authorities as any Police Constable appointed for the Province of Ontario.

-As of July 1, 2023, the total number of employees (uniform and civilian support) is 39.
-This number includes the Chief of Police, Staff Sergeant/Director of Operations, 1 Administrative Sergeant, 1 Detective Sergeant, 1 Sergeant, 4 A/Sergeants, 2 Detective Constables, 10 Police Officers, 4 Special Constables, and 2 Recruit-Constables.
-For civilian support, the Service employs (10) a Director of Corporate Services, Executive Assistant, Finance Administrator, Human Resource Administrator, Social Navigator, Community Mobilization Assistant, Administrative Assistant, Court & Records Administrator, Crime & Intelligence Analyst, and Maintenance/Custodian.
+As of October 1, 2024, the total number of employees (uniform and civilian support) is 40.
+This number includes the Chief of Police, Staff Sergeant/Director of Operations, 1 Administrative Sergeant, 1 Detective Sergeant, 4 Patrol Sergeants, 2 Detective Constables, 12 Police Constables, 4 Special Constables, and 3 Recruit-Constables.
+For civilian support, the Service employs (11) a Director of Corporate Services, Executive Assistant, Financial Controller, Human Resources Administrator, Human Resources Generalist, Social Navigator, Community Mobilization Assistant, Office Administrator, Court & Records Administrator, Crime & Intelligence Analyst, Building & Fleet Coordinator and Maintenance Assistant.
 Guards are employed on an on-call basis only, and they are not included in the staff totals.

 The discussions are currently at the preliminary phase on this issue at the UCCM Anishnaabe Police Service Commission level.